Olympics-Winter sports 'superpower' Norway set golden record at Beijing Games | Sports-Games

 "Some of the sports have chosen to do much more of their basic physical work at high altitude than others," Oevreboe said.
 "From my experience, as a coach and also a former athlete, I think it's very important to spend many, many, many weeks and days, even months, at high altitude the last two or three years before you have a competition at higher altitude."

-"Then they feel happier.
-But we are very proud on the performance side of it, so we try to analyze what is what, and we try to develop even when we are at the top level."
+"Then they feel more happy.
+But we are very proud on the performance side of it, so we try to analyse what is what, and we try to develop even when we are at the top level."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)